vdclab/vdclab-wiki/DAVID.md

 title: The Database for Annotation, Visualization and Integrated Discovery (DAVID)
 description:  DAVID provides a comprehensive set of functional annotation tools for investigators to understand biological meaning behind large list of genes.
 published: true
-date: 2020-05-30T20:23:17.815Z
+date: 2020-05-30T20:26:04.111Z
 tags: annotation tools, database, data visualization
 ---

 # The Database for Annotation, Visualization and Integrated Discovery (DAVID)

-The Database for Annotation, Visualization and Integrated Discovery (DAVID) v6.8 comprises a full Knowledgebase update to the sixth version of our original web-accessible programs.
+The Database for Annotation, Visualization and Integrated Discovery (DAVID ) v6.8 comprises a full Knowledgebase update to the sixth version of our original web-accessible programs.
 DAVID now provides a comprehensive set of functional annotation tools for investigators to understand biological meaning behind large list of genes.

 For any given gene list, DAVID tools are able to:

+&NewLine;

      - Identify enriched biological themes, particularly GO terms
      - Discover enriched functional-related gene groups